peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 * (Dutch) VAT number, code 9944

-Within specific sectors, GLN numbers (code 0088) may also be quite common, but they see very little, if any, use outside of those sectors.Such identifiers should only be used when bilaterally agreed between the sender and the receiver.
-It should be noted that such use-cases may conflict with the general use of identifiers, especially in automatic discovery scenarios.
+Within specific sectors, GLN numbers (code 0088) may also be quite common, but they see very little, if any, use outside of those sectors.

 # 3. Identifier scheme(s) to use to publish receiving capabilities